 3. Quadrant portion of TE vs Speed graph; wherein, generally TE is Inverse Quadratic of the speed

 Starting tractive effort is the tractive effort that can be generated at a standstill.
-It is important on railways because it determines the maximum train weight that a locomotive can set into motion.
+It is important on railways because it determines the maximum train mass that a locomotive can set into motion.
 Tractive effort equivalent to constant power varies inversely with the speed.
 In this zone, relationship between power (P), velocity (v) and tractive effort (F) is described as below:Power (kW) = Speed (m/s) * Tractive effort (kN)

 Similar to tractive effort graph, regenerative braking effort graph may be classified as follow :